udu-games/UDU_SDK_package/README.md

 1. Open the starting scene of your project
 2. Navigate to `Packages` > `UDU SDK` > `UDU SDK` > `Prefab`
-3. Drag and drop the `Console_Manager` into your scene Hierarchy.
+3. Drag and drop the `Console_Manager` prefab into your scene Hierarchy.

 ***Note:*** *You can customise the `AndroidManifest` according to your specific needs by editing the `<uses-permission>` lines.
 Add or remove permissions as required for your application.*